thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 ### Creating a .po (Portable Object) localization

-To begin writing translations for a particular locale, you should start off with essentially a copy of the POT file.
+To begin writing translations for a particular locale, you should run `msginit -i src/dpygt/dpygt.pot -l <locale>` to generate a new PO file from the template named `<locale>.po`.
-Run `msginit -i src/dpygt/dpygt.pot -l <locale>` to generate a new PO file, where `<locale>` defines the language code and an optional country code in the form LL_CC, for example `en_US`.
+`<locale>` should define the language code + optional country code in the form LL_CC, for example `en_US`.
+Adjust the PO file's metadata like `Last-Translator` as necessary before you start writing translations for messages.

 > <u><b>Note</b></u>
 >
 > For this project we are limited to the
 > [locales supported by Discord](https://discord.com/developers/docs/reference#locales).

-Afterwards a `<locale>.po` file will be generated in your current directory.
-You should open that file and adjust any metadata as necessary (such as `Last-Translator`) before you start writing translations for messages.

 The PO format is explained in the [GNU manual](https://www.gnu.org/software/gettext/manual/gettext.html#The-Format-of-PO-Files).
 However, there are also graphical interfaces for editing PO files like